zesk/build/docs/tools/usage.md

 - `0` - Always succeeds

-### `usageEnvironment` - Requires environment variables to be set and non-blbnk
+### `usageEnvironment` - Requires environment variables to be set and non-blank

-Requires environment variables to be set and non-blbnk
+Requires environment variables to be set and non-blank

 #### Usage